cipherswami/boot-nethunter/README.md

     - `$ apt update`
     - `$ apt uprade -y`
 2. Install git: `$ pkg install git`
-3. If prompeted for superuser access to termux, grant it.
+3. If prompeted for superuser access to termux at any point, grant it.
 4. Restart the Termux.

 # Setup Instructions